GlobalbitAB/somali-stem-hub/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Task
+name: Task / To-do
-about: Track a task
+about: Track a specific task or action item
 labels: task
 ---